Block M

 Robotics Engineer

 Working with 2 other robotics majors, we built a self-balancing "Ballbot" from scratch.
 This project pushed our understanding of control systems and dynamic balancing.
+To learn more, view our technical report!

 Technical Specs: